msaadsbr/SentinelNet/README.md

 # 🛡️ SentinelNet

-**SentinelNet** is a lightweight, intelligent, machine learning-powered tool for detecting suspicious or malicious network sessions.
-Inspired by modern Intrusion Detection Systems (IDS), it analyzes key features of a session and tells you whether it’s safe or suspicious — in real-time.
+**SentinelNet** is a lightweight, intelligent intrusion detection prototype that flags suspicious network sessions based on real-world traffic features.
+Inspired by modern IDS tools, it helps identify potentially malicious behavior and provides interpretability behind the detection.

 ---

 ## 🔍 Features

-- ✅ Detects **Normal vs Attack** traffic from session features
+- ✅ Detects **Normal** vs **Suspicious** network sessions
-- 🧠 Uses a trained **Random Forest** model on the UNSW-NB15 dataset
+- 🧠 Powered by a **Random Forest Classifier**
-- ⚙️ Takes in only 8 human-friendly input fields
-- 🚨 Provides clear reasons when traffic looks suspicious
+- 📊 Uses 8 features such as duration, TTL, byte counts, and service type
+- 🔍 Displays **attack probability**, **threat level**, and **detailed reasoning**
+- 📉 Provides a **visual contribution chart** of the input features
+- 🧾 Gives recommended follow-up actions when a session is flagged
-- 🖥️ Runs locally via **Streamlit**
+- 🖥️ Built with **Python** and **Streamlit**
-- 🔒 Model files are excluded from GitHub for security

 ---